Albert Park (Vic.)

 Albert Park displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Albert Park's dwellings, as per the latest Census evaluation, consisted of 18.9% houses and 81.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Melbourne metro's 67.9% houses and 32.1% other dwellings.
-The home ownership rate in Albert Park was 37.9%, with mortgaged dwellings at 24.4% and rented ones at 37.8%.
-The median monthly mortgage repayment in the area was $3,500, exceeding Melbourne metro's average of $2,000.
-The median weekly rent figure for Albert Park was recorded at $590, higher than Melbourne metro's $390.
-Nationally, Albert Park's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Albert Park's dwelling structure, as per the latest Census, comprised 18.9% houses and 81.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Albert Park was at 37.9%, with mortgaged dwellings at 24.4% and rented ones at 37.8%.
+The median monthly mortgage repayment was $3,500, above Melbourne metro's average of $2,000.
+Median weekly rent in Albert Park was $590, higher than Melbourne metro's $390.
+Nationally, Albert Park's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing